ECIP 1111: Olympia EVM and Protocol Upgrades Source

 • EIP-1559 – Fee Market Change

 Introduces a new transaction type with a dynamically adjusting BASEFEE per gas and an optional miner tip (priorityFee).
 On Ethereum Classic, unlike Ethereum Mainnet, the BASEFEE is not burned.
-Instead, it is redirected to the Olympia Treasury, an on-chain development fund governed by Olympia DAO.
-This design ties network activity directly to long-term funding for infrastructure, tooling, and client maintenance — critical as block rewards continue to decline under ECIP-1017.
-It aligns incentives between developers, miners, and users by creating a sustainable, non-inflationary security and development budget.
+Instead, it is redirected to the Olympia Treasury — an immutable, governance-isolated smart contract defined in ECIP-1112, governed exclusively through Olympia DAO (ECIP-1113) and the Ethereum Classic Funding Proposal Process (ECIP-1114).
+This design ties network activity directly to a transparent, non-inflationary security and development budget for infrastructure, tooling, and client maintenance — critical as block rewards continue to decline under ECIP-1017.
+It aligns incentives between developers, miners, and users by creating a sustainable, on-chain funding mechanism enforced at the consensus layer.
+In addition, the Olympia Treasury address is fixed and deterministically derived via the CREATE2 deployment method as specified in ECIP-1112.
+This ensures reproducible, cross-client address derivation and prevents any modification to the treasury destination after activation.

 • EIP-3198 – BASEFEE Opcode